Information on Covid-19

 Holidays 10 a.m. — 6 p.m.

-Closed on Carnival, Shrove Tuesday, Good Friday, December 24th and 31st
+Closed on Shrove Monday and Tuesday, Good Friday, December 24th and 31st

 If you are part of a registered group, our educational staff will welcome you at the group entrance.
 For morning and evening visits outside opening hours, we would ask you to make sure the whole group arrives together, because the group entrance has to be shut again.